 Others are estranged from their family.
-A lonely holiday experience could bring on feelings of isolation or depression which can be powerful triggers for relapse.
+A lonely holiday experience could bring on feelings of isolation or depression, powerful triggers for relapse.

-Let’s look at some ways you can embrace the positive potential of the holidays while hanging onto your recovery.
+Let’s look at how you can embrace the positive potential of the holidays while hanging onto your recovery.

 Breaking the News That You’re Dry During the Holidays

 For the newly sober, this might be the first time you’ll be interacting with members of your extended family after choosing sobriety.
 The topic can be awkward—particularly around family and friends who still drink.
 Here are some things that can help you be more confident in addressing the subject.

 - Acknowledging that you’ll feel awkward ahead of time can better prepare you to deal with those feelings.

 - If people react negatively to your news, that’s their issue and not yours.